REACH Regulation and Formaldehyde

-Studies in a large number of real homes over the past 20 years show that in almost every case the concentrations of formaldehyde in indoor air are below the DNEL, indicating that consumers are safe.
+Studies of domestic situations over the past 20 years have shown that in almost every case the concentrations of formaldehyde in indoor air are below the DNEL, indicating that consumers are safe from exposure to formaldehyde.

 Most appropriate risk management options for formaldehyde

-The risk assessments reported above have found that today, under existing legislation in the European Union, formaldehyde is used safely in the workplace, and does not present a risk to consumers.
-However the purpose of the risk management options (RMO) study performed by TNO and RPA was to address possible future concerns of the regulators, noting for example the pending reclassification of formaldehyde as CMR 1B, and that the occupational exposure limits (OELs) for formaldehyde are presently under review by the EU SCOEL Committee.
+The purpose of the risk management options (RMO) study performed by TNO and RPA was to address possible future concerns of the regulators, noting for example the pending reclassification of formaldehyde as CMR 1B.
+This new situation was taken into consideration during the Third Amendment to CMD for which the binding occupational exposure limits (BOELs) for formaldehyde were reviewed by the EU SCOEL Committee.

-The primary use of formaldehyde is in the manufacture of glues and resins for use in the production of wood based panels.
+The primary use of formaldehyde is in the manufacture of glues and resins for use in the production of wood-based panels.
 This also constitutes the highest volume application of formaldehyde.
-For this reason the RMO study focuses on the use of formaldehyde in wood based panels.
+For this reason, the RMO study focused on the use of formaldehyde in wood-based panels.
 With this in mind, the consultants were asked to provide a comprehensive and analytical assessment of the appropriate measures, if any, which may be necessary.

 The RMO study came to the following conclusions.